iExecBlockchainComputing/documentation-tools/overview/helloWorld/3-buildIApp.md

 ## 🚀 Types of iApps You Can Build

-iExec enables you to build various types of confidential applications.
+iExec enables you to build various types of Privacy-preserving applications.
 Here are some popular use cases:

 ### 📧 Web3 Mail